 Table of contents

-AutoNation sells new and pre-owned vehicles from more than 360 retail outlets across the United States.
-Like many national car retail chains, it sells extended warranty contracts directly to its customers to provide peace of mind once the factory warranty has expired.
+Founded in 1996, AutoNation is one of the nation’s largest automotive retailers selling both new and used cars.
+The company has over 300 locations spread across 18 states.
+Like many national car retail chains, it sells vehicle service contracts directly to customers to provide peace of mind once the factory warranty has expired.
 These contracts are serviced by a third-party administrator.